 OS X 10.10 Yosemite and Inkscape 0.91

 I recently installed the very good Anonymous Pro this way.
-Font Book copied the appropriate files to
+Font Book copied the correct files to